So you want to get shredded?

 They all work.
 I felt better on some than others.
 And you’ll be the same.

-Nutrition science is still very guess and check when it comes down the individual.
+Nutrition science is still very guess and check when it comes to each individual.

 The most universal protocol I’ve found (and the one I stick to) is to consume a wide range of minimally processed foods and only eat when you need to.